Log canonical models of foliated surfaces: Valuative criterion of properness for M Psm

-In this section, we establish the semi-stable $(K_\cF+\D)$-minimal model program for a particular type of families of foliated surfaces and show the valuative criterion for properness for $\cS_P$-families (see Theorem~\ref{properness}).
+In this section, we establish the relative $(K_\cF+\D)$-minimal model program for the families of foliated triples which is a semi-stable reduction of a family of foliated triples whose general fiber is in $\cS_P$.
+Also we show the valuative criterion of properness for the moduli functor $\cM_P^{\tn{sm}}$ for families of foliated triples whose general fiber is in $\cS_P$ (see Theorem~\ref{properness}).